 Chittenango Creek has been cutting through the north end of the Allegany Plateau since the end of the last ice age.

 In the mid-1800s the falls were the driving industry for Chittenango.
 Numerous mills and factories were built in the vicinity, the foundations of which can still be found along the creek.
-In 1866 the Boardman family owned roughly 40 acres around the falls and had no problem with local residents coming by to enjoy the waterfall.
-Derrick Boardman was approached by a gunpowder manufacturer who wanted to buy the land and construct a mill on the gorge.
+In 1866, Revered George Boardman owned roughly 40 acres around the falls and had no problem with local residents coming by to enjoy the waterfall.
+Derrick Boardman, son of George, was approached by a gunpowder manufacturer who wanted to buy the land and construct a mill on the gorge.
 He decided to instead sell the land at a reduced price to Helen Fairchild, a Cazenovia resident, as long as she promised to keep it open to the public.

 Helen Fairchild formed the Chittenango Falls Park Association, which managed the privately owned park from 1887 through 1922, when she handed over control to the state.
 Since then the state has increased those original 40 acres to 194.

 The park once featured a campground, but due to budget issues, it has been closed.